tree-park/Kor2EngTranslation/README.md

 # Korean to English Translation
-translation task implementation with transformer and seq2seq attention mechanism with low level pytorch code
+Translation task implementation with transformer and seq2seq attention mechanism with low level pytorch code

 ## Tokennizer